 Manipulation comes in many forms but there are a few commonalities between the people that do it.
 My manipulation took the form of judgment.
 I found things to judge about my romantic partners over the years and I would do my best to make them feel bad for their behavior.
 It didn’t even matter if their behavior was “bad”, it only mattered that it didn’t live up to my standards.

-After many failed relationships I became quite good at criticizing those I loved (but only romantic partners, not friends or family).
+After many failed relationships I became quite good at criticizing my romantic partners.
 I found clever ways to make them feel guilty about their behavior so that they would stop doing whatever made me upset.
 After a few days however they would often go right back to the behavior I disapproved of, triggering me to become judgmental and manipulative all over again.
 This kept the cycle of emotional abuse going.

-With less power, you have less tools and resources to heal and grow.
+With less power, you have fewer tools and resources to heal and grow.
 Manipulators chip away at your emotional foundation making you think you are less of a person and that you should feel bad about being the cause of the downfall of the relationship.

 This is so far from the truth.

 Whenever you’re made to feel wrong or guilty by the person who is supposed to love and support you, they are most likely trying to fulfill their own selfish needs.
-For most of my life my needs involved my partner trying to comply my standards (something they could accomplish occasionally but never all the time).
+For most of my life, my needs involved my partner trying to comply with my standards (something they could accomplish occasionally but never all the time).
 This meant that I was almost always in a triggered state.
 I would think “Why won’t she do what I want her to do?”
 And then I’d behave badly trying to make her do what I wanted.